-- 16 Migrating Heritage - 17 ARTours - 18 Fabrica: les yeux ouverts - 19 Who do you think γou really are? - 20 WikiLeaks - 21 Making Things Public: Atmospheres of Democracy - 24 Walkthrough: Towards a Methodological Potential - 26 Liquid Museum of Mediterranean Culture - 32 × Proactive Spaces - 34 × Entwining Layers Reach-out Museums × ibition This essay and the relaed case studies investigate a new type of adaptive, multi- purpose and in-progress spaces for XXI century museums. #ARCHITECTURE #MUSEUM DESIGN #BLA 39 Rethinking the Intangibile Cultural Heritage The experimentation with innovative conceptual and physical design practices enhancing a multi-layered upgrade of museums' programmes and messages. #EXHIBITING #TEMPORARY #EXHIBITION DESIGN New practices that focus on the exhibition outside the museum walls establishing a close relationship with the community. #ARCHITECTURE #OUTDOOR EXHIBIT #MOBILE DISPOSITIF g exhibitions / or archiving ns XCUMENT - 46 Transforming Mirrors - 47 The MeLa Critical Archive within museums - 45 From Cultural Diversity to the Limits of Aesthetic Modernism - 49 Interview with Kader Attia - 51 Interview with Quinsy Gario - 21 Making Things Public: Atmospheres of Democracy - 53 Citizenship, Language and Modernity - 2 A Museum on the Margins of the Mediterranean - 96 Anarchive - 12 Spaces of Invention 63 Essay on Kader Attia / Sofia Victorino New (im)mate New museographical st the plural and intangibl trategies for widening e nature of musem - 90 - 73 - 101 - 3 - 57 collections and content
+- 16 Migrating Heritage - 17 ARTours - 18 Fabrica: les yeux ouverts - 19 Who do you think you really are? - 31 Dictionary of Concepts for Mobile Architecture Proactive Spaces - 33 The Sackler Hall, Museum of London ibition g exhibitions / This essay and the relaed case studies investigate a new type of adaptive, multipurpose and in-progress spaces for XXI century museums. #ARCHITECTURE #MUSEUM DESIGN #BLA Rethinking the Intangibile Cultural Heritage within museums or archiving ns CUMENT - 46 Transforming Mirrors - 47 The MeLa Critical Archive From Cultural Diversity to the Limits of Aesthetic Modernism - 21 Making Things Public: Atmospheres of Democracy Citizenship, Language and Modernity A Museum on the Margins of the Mediterranean - 96 Anarchive - 90 - 73 - 101 -3